Have you ever looked at the ingredients that make up the foods and snacks you feed your beloved animal?

 “Some of the ingredients, you cannot pronounce what they are,” Jeffs said.
 “You Google them and find out they are things that are not allowed for human consumption.
 We love our pets, we treat them like members of our family, but then we willingly buy them stuff that cannot be consumed by humans.
 We got to a point where some of the dog food manufacturers lost sight of the fact that dogs and animals are human companions and are considered family members.”

-Appalled by their findings, Jeffs, a British Canadian who became an entrepreneur and spent about 15 years working as a food and beverage manager at four- and five-star hotels in Asia, and his wife, Michelle, who worked in the baking industry, decided to combine their backgrounds and start their own premium dog boutique in Michelle’s hometown of Lewiston, N.Y.
+Appalled by their findings, Jeffs, a British Canadian who became an entrepreneur and spent about 15 years working as a food and beverage manager at four- and five-star hotels in Asia, and his wife, Michelle, who worked in the banking industry, decided to combine their backgrounds and start their own company in Michelle’s hometown of Lewiston, N.Y.

 “There is a really big emphasis and a big shift on the importance of human-grade dog food and treats.
 We decided to make something that is 100 percent natural, made of plant-based ingredients,” Jeffs said during a phone interview.
 “There is also an emphasis on ‘Made in America.’
 There is a larger accountability factor with American and Canadian suppliers, so we are trying to keep to our epicenter as much as possible.”